Hero Image

 Evan Talmage

-Evan has worked with the Nutrition Education and Obesity Prevention Branch (NEOPB) of the California Department of Public Health (CDPH) since 2009, and with NPI's Nutrition Education and Obesity Prevention Research and Evaluation Unit since 2015.
+Evan has worked with the Nutrition and Physical Activity Branch (NPAB) of the California Department of Public Health (CDPH) since 2009, and with NPI's CalFresh Healthy Living Evaluation Unit since 2015.
 His primary research interest is process evaluation for California SNAP-Ed nutrition education interventions.

 Hannah Thompson